 If you’re not satisfied with your site and think it needs a refresh, we’re going to look at whether you need a rebuild or a redesign.
 There’s a distinct difference between the two, and while rebuilding is costly and time consuming, a redesign may be a cheaper and quicker option that achieves the same goal.

 The most common reason for a redesign is that a company has updated branding and wants their website to reflect the new look.
 There’s a lot more to a redesign than just changing a logo though, it can involve introducing a new colour scheme, layout and structure – all of which can be done without needing to rebuild the site from scratch.

-All modern websites are built on a content management system (CMS), allowing designers and developers to easily access templates and stylesheets, documents made up of code that determines what the site looks like to visitors.
+All modern websites are built on a content management system (CMS) like WordPress, allowing designers and developers to easily access templates and stylesheets, documents made up of code that determines what the site looks like to visitors.
 Redesigning the site will involve accessing the CMS and changing this code, and can be done in the background so that visitors will continue to see the old look until the new one is completed.

 A redesign is all about changing the things that are on the surface – basically, colours, images, shapes and text formatting.
 All these are factors that will improve the user experience of a site but without altering the core functionality.

 If your goal is to implement new branding while retaining the same functionality, or to introduce a better website structure, a redesign is probably the best option.

 Sites that have bugs which can’t be fixed by a redesign fall into the rebuilding category.
 These problems may include a site that loads slowly, is difficult to update because it doesn’t have a CMS or has one which is not user friendly, or new functionality is needed that isn’t possible because the CMS is outdated.